AccentedMatt/AccentedMatt/README.md

 # About Me
 Hello!
-My name is Matthew, I'm 18 and I'm from Belfast, Northern Ireland.
+My name is Matthew, I'm 19 and I'm from Belfast, Northern Ireland.

-I started way back on a Windows 98 Machine (pure shock, a kid born in 2005 with a windows 98 machine) and I have progressed through the horror-scape of new operating systems.
+I started way back on a Windows 98 Machine (pure shock, a kid born post 2000's with a windows 98 machine) and I have progressed through the horror-scape of new operating systems.
 I also have recent experience in using linux machines for both industrial and personal use.

 I enjoy learning and if anyone has any feedback they are willing to leave, please leave a comment on anything.
 I am, of course, still learning.